-The red pin in the first column under Actions indicates that a backup is marked as Keep while a green one indicates that the backup is marked as NoKeep.
+A pin in the first column under Actions indicates that a backup can be marked as Keep by clicking the pin; while an inverted pin indicates that the backup can be marked as NoKeep.
 The second column under Actions displays the Restore icon; you can perform the Restore operation by clicking on the icon.